Lutepää

 Lutepää is a small village on the Värska-to-Saatse road in southeast Estonia.
+Prior to the 2017 administrative reform of local governments, it was located in Värska Parish.

-Lutepää is one of the few villages in the European Union that can only be reached by travelling through Russia.
-The one and only road through Lutepää cuts, on either side of the village, through Russia's Saatse Boot area, making Lutepää a practical enclave.
-No Russian visa is required to drive the road to Lutepää, but those in transit by car though the territory of the Russian Federation are not permitted to stop en route.
+Until 2025, Lutepää could only be reached by travelling through Russia.
+The only road through Lutepää cut, on either side of the village, through Russia's Saatse Boot area, making Lutepää a practical enclave.
+No Russian visa was required to drive the road to Lutepää, but those in transit by car though the territory of the Russian Federation were not permitted to stop on route.